Ask Slashdot: ISPs That Respect Your Online Privacy?

 Yes, +1 for sonic.net.

-Sonic.net in Northern California (Score:4, Informative)
+Sonic.net in Northern California (Score:5, Informative)

 Re: (Score:1)